-- Involve the MT in the retrospective.
+- Involve the bigger picture in the retrospective (Mountaineering Retrospective)

-- If a subproject goes live, then that is a great marketing moment.
+- If a sub-project goes live, then that is a great marketing moment.
 This way you also keep the organization involved.

 - Be aware of the impact that tests have on your process and pay attention to demos.